My Profile

 Long answer:

 If you are indeed so fortunate as to encounter a candidate younger, cheaper and just as skilled, you should waste no time hiring that candidate.
-You're not a charity and you are under no obligation to feed me.
 Do whatever makes the most sense for your business.

 • What is the platform you are best in?